 The Lien ATs are for anyone who wants one set of bindings that can do everything.
 They are on the stiffer side of medium in terms of flex but they still butter really well.
-So you can freeride, play around on the groomers or use them in the park or for freestyle outside the park.

 They are good for a range of different boards too, so if you want just one pair of bindings for multiple boards then they are a good choice.

 O.k. let’s take a more detailed look at what the Lien ATs are capable of.